Romans 10

 but what does it say?
 Near you is the word, in your mouth and in your heart; this is the word of faith which we preach.

-Paraphrase: So what are the terms of the covenant of grace?
-What is the good news which God has called us to preach and you to believe?
+Paraphrase: So what are the terms of the covenant of grace which we proclaim to the ends of the earth?
+What is the good news which God has called us to preach and which He calls you to accept?
 Well again, to use the same words as Moses, the requirement is easy (Matthew 11:30) and not difficult.
-In fact, it’s just a prayer in your mouth and a trusting in your heart.
+In fact, it’s just a word in your mouth and a trusting in your heart.

 Comments: